mosip/documentation/docs/Registration-Client-Setup.md

 	* registration-libs - it contains the code to generate the initial run.bat.
 	* registration-MDM-service - MOSIP Device Manager service to integrate with BIO device and render the required data in a standard format and that will be consumed by the 'registration-services' module.
 	* registration-services - it contains the Java API, which would be called from UI module to render the services to the User and capture the detail from User and store it in DB or send to external systems through services.

-**Following files to be modified before building the application:**

-* spring.properties - [registration-services module] - It contains the environment based REST client URL to make different service calls and all the required properties.
-* mosip-application.properties - [registration-libs module] - It contains Reg-Client Download, Configuration URL and Properties to check application online/offline status and Reg client download url from JFrog repository and all the required properties.
-* As part of the Jenkins, the required environment should be passed as run time argument **environment** for the build.
-Ex: "mvn clean install -Denvironment=mosip.hostname".
-The variable "mosip.hostname" should be the server where your mosip setup is running on.
-This property can also be defined in the aforementioned file spring.properties of the registration-services module.
-* Post completion of above-mentioned changes, build 'mosip-parent' pom.xml file to build the application.
-* Make sure that 'maven-metadata.xml' is generated under the '**registration-client**' module, post successful build generation.
-Which is referred by the reg-client application to download the required jars based on the version.
-* Post-build process 'META-INF.MF' file also should be present in the Secure JFROG repository[Https --> Hostname], which consists of the jar files checksum.

 # Prerequisites